 J-PAC – A board that takes JAMMA input and converts it to USB keystrokes.

-LIT Board – Allows the pad, marquee and neon lights to be controlled via USB, to be paired with a J-PAC or similar.
+LIT Board – Allows the lights in the pads, marquee and subwoofers to be controlled via USB, to be paired with a J-PAC or similar.

 There are also some discontinued items worth mentioning: